How to get to San Agustín?

 Safety

 Tatacoa is considered safe.
 The locals are friendly and want to please the tourists.
-Do keep in mind the limited electricity in the desert and bring a flashlight.
+Do keep in mind that the electricity is limited in the desert and bring a flashlight.

 Pasto